History of the Solomon Islands

 The financial costs of supporting the Solomon Islands became difficult for the British as the world economy suffered high oil prices in 1973.
 Self-government was granted in January 1976 and independence granted on 7 July 1978 and Sir Peter Kenilorea became the first Prime Minister of the Solomon Islands.

 In 1999, tribal rivalries erupted in the capital and in 2003 Australia, New Zealand, Fiji and Papua New Guinea sent help to negotiate peace and security.
-Assistance is still provided today but there is now a focus on community policing and developing local industries sustainably.
+Assistance is provided by those countries today but there is now a focus on community policing and developing local industries sustainably.

 The Solomons Islands today